-The problem with a basic trash can cold plunge is that you have to set up the can, wait for it to fill, and dump in the perfect amount of ice to reach your goal temperature before you hop in.
-The Plunge Cold Plunge is a large bath that once filled, can adjust the temperature down to 39 degrees (all temps are in Fahrenheit).
-And The Cold Plunge can hold that temp for a whole day.
-There are also upgraded models of the Cold Plunge that can reach jacuzzi temperatures (103 degrees), but since we only got our hands on the Cold Plunge, this review will focus mostly on the physical build of that model — though we will let you know what your other options are, as well.
+The problem with a basic trash can cold plunge is that you have to set up the can, wait for it to fill, and dump in the perfect amount of ice to reach your goal temperature.
+The Plunge Cold Plunge is a true plug-and-plunge cold plunge that can reach temperatures as cold as 39 degrees (all temps are in Fahrenheit), and hold that temp for a whole day.
+There are also Hot & Cold Plunge models with temps reaching 103 degrees, but since we only got our hands on the Cold Plunge, this review will focus mostly on the physical build of that model — though we will still highlight the other models.
 If you are an avid cold plunger and looking for a clean, regulated way to take your daily plunges, The Plunge Cold Plunge is a great — though luxury — option.

-- The Plunge Cold Plunge can adjust its temperature down to 39 degrees and keep it there all day.
+- The Plunge Cold Plunge can adjust down to 39 degrees and keep the temperature there all day.
 If you opt for one of the upgraded models, the Plunge can also reach temperatures of 103 degrees.

 - The Plunge has a hose hookup that allows you to easily drain the tub after you are done.